-If your Windows 10 mouse has started double clicking on single click randomly, here are a few things you need to take a look at to fix your problem.
-This problem can be traced to hardware, software or even drivers.
-Some Windows users have encountered this mysterious problem of mouse double clicking at random time.
+If your Windows 10 mouse has started double-clicking on a single click randomly, here are a few things you need to take a look at to fix your problem.
+This problem can be traced to hardware, software, or even drivers.
+Some Windows users have encountered this mysterious problem of mouse double-clicking at a random time.
 This weird problem hampered the workflows in the middle and produced the task far beyond intended.
 This problem is analogous where a single left click will cause a false double click leading to the execution of different activity than the task that was undertaken.

 Windows 10 mouse clicks twice

 If your mouse is double-clicking you may need to do the following:

 - Check the mouse on another system.
 Maybe the hardware is defective.

 - Test the mouse on multiple programs.
 Maybe a particular program is creating issues.

 - Reinstall the Mouse & Touch Drivers